System (GPS) user in Great Britain, using the free services

 and some islands.

-Survey is fully adopting GPS positioning
+Survey has fully adopted GPS positioning

 as the basis of all three national coordinate systems listed